Michael Belkin (ophthalmologist)

 Michael Belkin (Hebrew: מיכאל בלקין) is an Israeli academic researcher and inventor.
 He is a Professor Emeritus of Ophthalmology at Tel-Aviv University, listed in the Ophthalmologists Power List for 2023 and 2024.

 His research and inventions brought about advances in treatment of eye diseases such as the ExPRESS glaucoma implant, Direct Selective Laser Trabeculoplasty (DSLT), an automatic, fast, non-contact glaucoma treatment, and CureSight, a binocular treatment of amblyopia.
 All three devices were approved by both the US FDA and European authorities.

 Professor Belkin established and was the inaugural director of the Tel-Aviv University Eye Research Institute at the Sheba Medical Center, and was among the founders of the Israel Society for Vision & Eye Research, as well as its second president.

+He was born in Tel Aviv in 1941.
+His father, Yerachmiel, was a high ranking military and public official, his elder brother, Uzi, was one of the original settlers of Kibbutz Nahal Oz, and his younger brother, Shimshon, is professor emeritus of Microbiology at the Hebrew University of Jerusalem.
+He has been married to Ruth (Loeb) Belkin since 1967.
+They have three children and six grandchildren.

 Education

 Professor Belkin has a master's degree in natural sciences from the University of Cambridge, and a doctorate in medicine from the Hebrew University of Jerusalem.
 He completed his residency at Hadassah University Hospital in 1975.